AstroNutws/ZYNTHWEBSITE/PROCESS.md

 # PROCESS.md

-This document explains how the WinForms/VB.NET attendance system is built and how the main components work together (based on your `.vb` code only; no designer code, `.resx`, or project files).
+This document explains how the WinForms/VB.NET attendance system is built and how the main components work together

 ## 1) External NuGets / libraries used (inferred from `Imports` + usage)